AmaniAppNest/nv-quantum-sensor-simulator/README.md

 > [!IMPORTANT]
 > **What sensor configuration and control strategy should be used for a given physical environment?**

-The computational process begins with the environment and mechanical configuration, constructs the corresponding quantum model, propagates the open-system dynamics, applies the selected control protocol, and evaluates the resulting sensor response.
+The computational process begins with the environmental and mechanical configuration, constructs the corresponding quantum model, propagates the open-system dynamics, applies the selected control protocol, and evaluates the resulting sensor response.

+When sensor or experimental data are available, the same framework can use the observed physical state as an input to control evaluation and adaptive optimization.

-This provides a computational pathway from physical modeling to quantum-sensor design.
+This provides a computational pathway from physical modeling and sensing data to quantum-sensor design.

 ---

 ## Relevance to NV Quantum Sensing

-The project directly addresses computational aspects of NV-center quantum sensing, including:
+The project addresses several computational aspects relevant to NV-center quantum sensing:

 * Spin-Hamiltonian modeling
 * Magnetic-field interactions